hyahhhhjj/LiquidXFrontendV2/README.md

 3. Type the command `npm run dev` to start the app.

 That's it!
 The app should now be running and you can access it in your browser by visiting `http://localhost:3000`.

+For more information, you can go to [FrontEnd User Documentation]()